video

 Danielle Boyer founded her nonprofit The STEAM Connection to provide technical and cultural educational opportunities among Native American communities, combining both in the form of robots that teach Indigenous languages.

 I spent an afternoon with Danielle, interviewing her about her inventions and work at The STEAM Connection, as well as shooting footage of her demonstrating her robots.
-We also took a trip to the Smithsonian's National Museum of the American Indian where Danielle showed me some of her community's exhibits.
+We also took a trip to the Smithsonian's National Museum of the American Indian where Danielle showed me some of her tribal community's exhibits.

 Video I produced, shot, and edited